What is a Hotel Reimbursement Stipend?

 What is the dress code for attending the training(s)?

 In order to maintain a professional decorum for students, instructor, and staff the dress code for any training event is business casual- dark denim jeans/slacks, collared shirts, polo style shirts or buttoned down shirts, and closed-toe shoes for both men and women.

 T-SHIRTS, FLIP-FLOPS/SANDALS, and TORN or RIPPED JEANS are not considered business casual

-I have been selected to attend a training why do I have to register if I REceived a Confirmation?
+I have Registered For a training why do I have TO wait For a Confirmation?

 I have been selected to attend the training but I may have to cancel.
 Can I send someone from my agency in my place?